cargath/cargath.github.io/_posts/2018-03-26-Schroedingers-Completion-Handler.md

 }
 ```

 This presents us with a problem, as it is not inherently clear how to interpret certain cases.
 What does it mean if you receive data, but also an error?
 What if you don't receiver either?
-There might be a joke about Heisenberg's uncertainty principle here that i will not even attempt to make.

 ## Error handling in Objective-C